joeyshi12/cool-wiki/content/math316/heat_equation.md

 The above may look like a contradiction, but rest assured, it is possible to find coefficients $b_n$, such that the right hand series can *pointwise* converge to any arbitrary function $f(x)$.
-This series is a special case of what's known as the **Fourier Series** and is also the birthplace of what's known as **Harmonic Analysis**.

-## Trick for Finding Coefficients